-The challenge, then, lies in building an integrated self-service support platform that helps them find those solutions as quickly and painlessly as possible.
-Don’t expect to launch a simple bulletin board and be done with it – you need a solution that will be the first port of call for your customers, who will more than likely consider calling your support team to be a last resort.
+The challenge, then, lies in building an integrated self-service support platform that helps customers find solutions as quickly and painlessly as possible.
+You need a solution that will be the first port of call for your customers, who will more than likely consider calling your support team to be a last resort.

 How’s it done, you ask?
 Here are five self-service support options that your business needs: